rajeshpleti/SITHARAMA/elysiumanalytics.md

 ## 3. Providing major functional services  of Elysium  <span id="qsfunctionalservices"><span>

 The following are the major functional services of Elysium:

 ![apps](appstoremain.PNG)

+* Adjust the Elysium Analytics models for your specific environment or build your own proprietary models.

 ##  Elysium Data Connectors <span id="qsconnectors"><span>